Transportation in Los Angeles: Ferry services

-There are ferries serving the offshore island community of Avalon, California; they are mainly used for day excursions and to move supplies to Catalina Island.
-There is no regular vehicle ferry service to Avalon, since the city restricts the use of cars and trucks within its borders.
+Catalina Express offers passenger ferry service from San Pedro to the communities of Avalon and Two Harbors on Santa Catalina Island; they are mainly used for day excursions and to move supplies.
+There is however no regular vehicle ferry service to the island since the use of cars and trucks there are restricted.

 Intracity

 Freeways

 There are a dozen major freeways that crisscross the region.
 California's first freeway was the Arroyo Seco Parkway segment of California State Route 110, also known as the Pasadena Freeway.
 It opened on January 1, 1940 and links downtown Los Angeles to downtown Pasadena.
-From Chavez Ravine north to Pasadena it can be quite dangerous because there is no shoulder, the lanes are narrow, the turns are sharp (not always properly banked), and the ramps are quite short and offer little room for acceleration to freeway speed; all of this is because the freeway was designed for much slower cars and much less traffic volume than exists today.
+From Chavez Ravine north to Pasadena it can be quite dangerous because there is no shoulder, the lanes are narrow, the turns are sharp (not always properly banked), and the ramps are quite short and offer little room for acceleration to freeway speed.
+The route is often described as a hybridization of older parkway designs and more modern freeway designs.
 Commercial vehicles over 6,000 lb are prohibited from using this freeway.
 Newer freeways are straighter, wider, and allow for higher speeds.

 Major freeways in Los Angeles include: